nakmuaycoder/GAN/README.md

 ```python
 gan.DisOutput(batchsize,lbl,true=1,false=None,**args)
 ```
-return a batch of size batchsize of discriminator outputs.
+**Return a batch of size batchsize of discriminator outputs.
 If ```false=None``` this method return a full batch of true value.
-Otherwhile it return an array of 50% true value and 50% of fake value
+Otherwhile it return an array of 50% true values and 50% of fake values**
 - **batchsize (int):** size of batch
 - **true (int):** The value returned by the discriminator when the input is real; default 1
 - **false (int):** The value returned by the discriminator when the input is fake; default None